st-ixlab/st-ixlab.github.io/_posts/2024-10-01-one-paper-accepted-to-siggraph-asia-2024-as-poster.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our paper "Designing LLM Response Layouts for XR Workspaces in Vehicles" was accepted to ISMAR 2024 as Poster!
+Our paper "Designing LLM Response Layouts for XR Workspaces in Vehicles" was accepted to ISMAR 2024 as Poster!